tektronix/tsp-toolkit/README.md

 - **Step 4.** Access the TSP Toolkit by clicking on the TSP icon in the Activity Bar.
 - **Step 5.** Connect to your instrument using one of these methods:
-   - Use the Instrument Explorer to discover instruments on your network and connect with a right-click
+   - Use the Instrument Explorer to discover instruments on your network and connect by clicking the play button (▶️)
    - Click the "+" button in the Instrument Explorer to connect via IP address or VISA resource string
    - Use the Command Palette (Ctrl+Shift+P) and run "TSP: Connect"
 - **Step 6.** [Configure your project](#configure-your-project) for your [TSP-Link™][tsp-link] instrument configuration.